-2014 Ranking of the MBA Rankings & Best Business Schools
+2014 Ranking of the Top MBA Programs & Best Business Schools

 When searching for an MBA program, applicants must consider a wide range of factors, including location, cost and program concentration.
 In an effort to make this process quicker, we have provided our own MBA rankings to help applicants decide which program might be best for them.

 Our MBA rankings are developed from existing full-time MBA rankings published by U.S. News & World Report, Financial Times, The Economist, Forbes, Businessweek and the Princeton Review.
 We have weighted the scores of each publication based on how robust their methodology is, as well as what factors they consider when ranking a school.
 Rankings which are based on a single aspect -- such as recruiter surveys or the reported starting salaries of recent graduates -- are considered less robust than rankings which consider student faculty ratio, extensive program offerings, tuition cost, and admission criteria in addition to graduate salaries.

 |2||Stanford Graduate School of Business||59,550 per year||U.S. Dollars|

 |3||University of Chicago Booth School of Business||58,760 per year||U.S. Dollars|

 |4||The Wharton School of the University of Pennsylvania||59,736 per year||U.S. Dollars|

 |5||IESE Business School||34,975 per year||Euro|

 |7||MIT Sloan School of Management||63,750 per year||U.S. Dollars|